Home » Types of Debt » HMRC Debt Help & Advice

 What is HMRC and Government debt?

-All residents living in the UK must pay council tax to their local area each month.
+All residents living in the UK must make council tax payments to their local area each month.
 These monthly payments can range depending on location and area based on the valuation band your local council has placed on your property.

 If you’ve failed to repay your HMRC and government debts, you could find yourself falling into debt with the government.
 HMRC and government debts are serious and failing to respond to government issued debts can lead to serious repercussions if these debts are left unpaid.